Agreement on the Administration of Agency Grants and Awards by Research Institutions

 - If the Institution ceases to operate, is dissolved, or an order is made or resolution passed for the winding up of the Institution; or

-- Terminate the Grant or Award; and
+- Terminate the Grant or Award; or

 - Require the Institution to repay part or all of the funds remaining in the Grant or Award account or, in exceptional cases, require the Institution to repay all the funds provided by the Agency in respect of the Grant or Award.